Sao Paulo corridor into the US

 Latin American market gate.

 The wider LatAm market context.
 Brazil, Mexico, and adjacent corridors entering US procurement, US wholesale, and US capital.
-The category context for Sao Paulo principals.
+The category context for Sao Paulo owners.

 See the LatAm gate →